mzweilin/EvadeML-Zoo/README.md

                         Only select one sample for each class.
   --notest_mode
   --model_name MODEL_NAME
+                        Supported: cleverhans, cleverhans_adv_trained and
-                        Supported: carlini for MNIST and CIFAR-10; cleverhans and cleverhans_adv_trained for MNIST; ResNet50, VGG19,
+                        carlini for MNIST; carlini and DenseNet for CIFAR-10;
-                        Inceptionv3 and MobileNet for ImageNet.
+                        ResNet50, VGG19, Inceptionv3 and MobileNet for
+                        ImageNet.
   --attacks ATTACKS     Attack name and parameters in URL style, separated by
                         semicolon.
   --visualize [VISUALIZE]